jatufin/ReframeManager/ReframeManager/docs/ReadMe.txt

 - Minimum configuration: Theres should be minimum amount of configuration settings or files
 - Target: Directories.
 The application opens and manages directories, not signle video files or file groups

-1.1.
-Default directories and their acronyms from this on:
+1.1 Default directories and their acronyms from this on:

 Working directory: WORKDIR
 Default: ~/Documents

 Player bundle: PLAYERDIR
-Default: ~/Library/Containers/com.gopro.GoPro-Player/Data/Library/Application Support$
+Default: ~/Library/Containers/com.gopro.GoPro-Player/Data/Library/Application Support

 If application is run sandboxed, these directories must be opened by user with a file dialog.
 The access rights will be valid until the application is shut down.

-1.2.
-Data structures:
+1.2 Data structures:

 The application reads all the file names and properties and creates internal data structure based from their names, sizes and time stamps.
 Only files with THM, 360, LRV or reframe extensions are recognized, all others all dismissed.